-In terms of sown area, corn is the leading grain crop.
-Other major industrial crops include oil bearing crops such as sunflower seeds and vegetables including tomatoes.
+In terms of sown area, major industrial crops include oil bearing crops such as sunflower seeds and cereal crops such as corn.
 The region is also a leading production base of potatoes in China.

 Inner Mongolia is the leading base for electricity generation for supplying to other provinces.
 It also has the largest wind power production capacity in China.
-Other major industry sectors include smelting and pressing of ferrous and non-ferrous metals, food manufacturing and textile.
+In 2017, Inner Mongolia accounted for 15.2% of the national total production of energy.
+Other major industry sectors include smelting and pressing of ferrous and non-ferrous metals, food manufacturing and metal products.

 Inner Mongolia has rich tourism resources including the natural scenery of large pastures or desert adventures such as the Sound Bay.
 The Mongolian ethnic culture and historical relics are also major attractions.

 Major export items included base metal and related products, chemicals and related products, and textile materials.
-In 2015, major export markets included Mongolia, Russia, the US and South Korea.
+In 2017, major export markets included Mongolia, Russia, South Korea and Iran.

-In 2015, most of Inner Mongolia’s utilised FDI went to the mining sector (38% of the total utilised FDI in 2015).
-Manufacturing was the second largest sector accounting for 34% of the total FDI in 2015.
+In 2017, most of Inner Mongolia’s utilised FDI went to mining (50% of the total utilised FDI in 2017).
+Manufacturing sector was the second largest sector accounting for 28% of the total FDI in 2017.

-Hohhot and Baotou are the two leading consumer centres, accounting for 22.2% and 21% of the region’s total retail sales in 2015.
-In 2015, the per capita disposable income of urban households in Inner Mongolia was RMB30,594 an increase of 7.9%.
+Hohhot and Baotou are the two leading consumer centres, accounting for 21.9% and 20.8% of the region’s total retail sales in 2017.
+In 2017, the per capita disposable income of urban households in Inner Mongolia was RMB35,670 an increase of 6.4%.

 * For all state-owned and non-state-owned enterprises with annual sales over RMB20 million